VasiliiKapitanskii/home-assignments/just-eat-takeaway/README.md

   - SQLFluff for ClickHouse needs further attention for accurate linting.
   - A small number of CSV parsing errors are currently allowed for simplicity; this can be adjusted to ensure all rows are processed.
   - The solution is not optimized for large-scale datasets.
-    - However, on a ~10 years old CPU with 2 GB memory available for Docker Dagster instance, the data pipeline and dbt full refresh takes less then one minute with the majority of time spent on networking from S3.
+    - However, on a ~10-year-old CPU with 2 GB memory available for Docker Dagster instance, the data pipeline and dbt full refresh takes less than one minute with the majority of time spent on networking from S3.
     - Thus, the current solution allows to process 10x bigger data volume several times a day, as per the `good to have` assignment instructions.

 Performance improvements for larger datasets/more frequent loads include: